Vishwavidhaata: Soundtrack

 The film features songs composed by A. R. Rahman, re-used from Pudhiya Mugam.
 Rahman was upset with the producers since the music was re-used in the film without his permission.
 The lyrics were written by P. K. Mishra and Mehboob for Humdum Pyaara Pyaara.

+Critical reception

+Screen wrote "You wish the director had seen Face/Off before he ventured to make this film. [..]
+But unfortunately for Vishwa Vidhaata, you start picking anachronistic holes right from the very beginning, and no character manages to hold your interest, let alone intrigue you."